spanwite/twitch-buddy/README.md

 ## 🚀 Quick Start (Binary)

-1. Download the binary for your OS from the GitHub Releases page
+1. Download the binary for your OS from the [Releases page](https://github.com/spanwite/twitch-buddy/releases/)
 2. Create and fill the .env file (see Configuration)
 3. Run the binary